MechaMonk/pyRouterJig/documentation.md

 * Of course, it\'s critical that your printer not distort the template when printing the template on paper.
 I have a cheap inkjet printer that consistently distorts the template about 1/32" over 4".
-This is well outside the accuracy of an Incra fence.
+This is well outside the accuracy of an INCRA fence.
 Fortunately, a friend\'s laser printer is very accurate.
 After printing, make sure you check the dimensions of the template.

 [Return to index](#page-index)